jannislehmann/csgo-demodownloader/README.md

 The tool saves all the match ids from the demos in the `demos` directory.
 This is used to prevent downloading a demo every hour.
 At a later point, I plan to extend the toolset with a separate basic demo analyzer.

+The sqlite database file is located in the `configs` directory.
+The database holds information about downloaded matches and will be extended in the future.

 ## Usage

 Get the latest binary and set up your demo location and the config file.